KathiSa/climateindoorsimulation/ProgramStart.md

 Open another command window and navigate into you project folder.

-execute the following:
+Execute the following:

 ```
 cd frontend
 ```

-execute the following:
+Execute the following:

 ```
 python -m app
 ```

+Your frontend is started.
+Now you can open [http://localhost:100/](http://localhost:100/) in your browser and use the frontend to run a simulation.

 Note: You can find a step by step guide including pictures below!